Philosophy

 Art

-Children can be creative and express themselves.
-They develop their small muscles and hand-eye coordination.
-They learn the properties of different art materials.
+Children have the opportunity to be creative and express themselves.
+Through art, they strengthen their fine motor skills and hand-eye coordination, while also exploring the properties of various materials.

 04